amplify-edge/cdc-spec/README.md

 All queries from your middle tier use these materialsied Views.
 The middle tier is notified when the Materialised View changes, allowing it to react.

-A basic example is a Chat system where you need to the Flutter GUI to update automatically when users add messages to the chat with images.
-We will use this example belwo to illustrate the concepts.
+A basic example is a Chat system where you need the Flutter GUI to update automatically when users add messages to the chat with images.
+We will use this Chat example below to illustrate the concepts.

 ## 1 Protobuf Reflection